 Return to Hotel Mayaland by evening.

 learned on your insider look at Mexico, a country you will now know far better than any tourist ever does.

 Hacienda Chichen was among the first of Yucatan's Haciendas.
-This Colonial hacienda was built by the Spaniards in the 16th Century (around 1540s).
-Hacienda Chichen is uniquely famous among Mexico's haciendas due to its intimate link with Mayan archaeology discoveries within Chichen
+This Colonial hacienda was built by the Spaniards in the 16th Century (around

-it is recognized internationally among the ten best Eco-Spa Destinations in the World, and among the top Eco-Wellness
+Resort, the most committed green hotel in Yucatan, Mexico.
+Today, this Chichen Itza hotel ranks among Mexico's best green spa resorts, and it is recognized internationally among the ten best Eco-Spa Destinations in the World, and among the top Eco-Wellness

 9:30 am Check out